Hormander-Mikhlin type theorem on non-commutative spaces: Paley and Hausdorff-Young-Paley type inequalities on von Neumann algebras endowed with Fourier structure

 \section{Paley and Hausdorff-Young-Paley type inequalities on von Neumann algebras endowed with Fourier structure}

 We start this section with the Hausdorff-Young and Paley-type inequalities.
-For the results in this section, we shall assume that von Neumann algebras $M$ can be equipped with a Fourier structure defined in Definition \ref{Fourier-structure}. \begin{lem}(Hausdorff-Young inequality) Let $1\leq p\leq2$ with $\frac{1}{p}+\frac{1}{p'}=1$ and let $(\M,\Mh)$ be a tuple of semi-finite von Neumann algebras admitting a Fourier structure.
-Then for any $x\in L^{p}(\mathcal{M})$ we have
+For the results in this section, we shall assume that von Neumann algebras $\M$ can be equipped with a Fourier structure defined in Definition \ref{Fourier-structure}. \begin{thm} (Hausdorff-Young inequality) Let $1\leq p\leq2$ with $\frac{1}{p}+\frac{1}{p'}=1$ and let $(\M,\Mh)$ be a tuple of general von Neumann algebras admitting a Fourier structure.
+Then for any $x\in L^{p}(\M)$ we have